Category Archives: Opinion

 The Evils of Alcohol and The Non-Believers!

-Religious freaks that go on about the evils of alcohol and drinking (and sex, drugs, gambling, and anything else that can be perceived to be “fun”) give me a right old pain.
-It is fine if that is what they want to believe in and are perfectly entitled to hold that view but its an ache when they try to enforce that view on anybody else.
+Religious freaks who go on about the evils of alcohol, drinking, and other “fun” activities like sex, drugs, and gambling give me a right old pain.
+It’s fine if that’s what they want to believe and they are perfectly entitled to hold that view.
+However, it becomes an ache when they try to enforce their beliefs on anyone else.

 The evils of alcohol

-Some fanatical Muslim men were tried in British courts recently for trying to enforce Sharia law in East London, stopping homosexuals from holding hands and attacking people drinking outside bars.
-Fruit cakes.
-It just goes to show that they are so bored out of their skull that to see anyone having a good time gets on their nerves.
-Obviously they cant find any solace in their shitty religion to comfort them.
-I have walked around that part of London many a time, sometimes pissed as a fart, pity they didn’t bump into me, as I would have had a good right old laugh at them!
+Recently, British courts tried some fanatical Muslim men for attempting to enforce Sharia law in East London.
+They stopped homosexuals from holding hands and attacked people drinking outside bars—absolute fruitcakes.
+Their behavior just shows how bored out of their skulls they are; seeing anyone having a good time really gets on their nerves.
+Clearly, they can’t find any solace in their shitty religion to comfort them.
+I’ve walked around that part of London many times, sometimes pissed as a fart.
+I only wish they had bumped into me—I would have had a good right old laugh at them!

-But of course its not just in Islam that drinking is frowned upon, many Christian types also like to have a right old barney about the evils of drink.
-There is a group called The “Drunken Glory” movement which is on the rise in the USA.
-They basically get inebriated and high off the Holy Spirit.
+But of course, it’s not just Islam that frowns upon drinking.
+Similarly, many Christian types also love to have a right old barney about the evils of alcohol.
+For example, there’s a group called the “Drunken Glory” movement, which is on the rise in the USA.
+Essentially, they get inebriated and high off the Holy Spirit.
 Check out the link below.
-Jesus H Christ that’s mad.
-No matter how hard they try they still look like a bunch of boring bastards with nothing much to say at all.
-I bet a lot of them are missing a good pint.
+Jesus H. Christ, that’s mad.
+However, no matter how hard they try, they still come across as a bunch of boring bastards with nothing much to say.
+In the end, I bet a lot of them are just missing a good pint.

 Bitter

-Anyway rant over.
-Leave me be to enjoy my drinking in peace.
+Anyway, rant over.
+Just leave me to enjoy my drinking in peace.

 Sources: